MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 ###  Tie Handling

-If the board fills with no winner, the game declares a draw.
+If the board fills with no winner, the game declares a draw with an alert.

 ---

 ##  Rendering & UI Updates

-All rendering logic resides in **ui.js**:
+All rendering logic resides in **ui.js**.

-###  Dynamic Board Rendering

 After any change, the board redraws cell-by-cell using DOM elements.

 ###  Animated Token Placement

 Discs animate with a quick scaling effect to appear more dynamic.

-###  Win Highlight

-The four winning discs are visually emphasized with a special highlighted style.

 ###  Scoreboard Updates